CamposRF/HOWLish/README.md

 ## Detection Pipeline

-We developped a detection pipeline (currently v1.0.0) to deploy HOWLish to field operations.
-It has the followign flow:
+We developped a detection pipeline to deploy HOWLish to field operations.
+Its current version (1.0.0) has the followign flow:

 1) Observed soundscapes (.WAV) get segmented into 0.96s long audio examples and each sample normalized to fall within the range (-1.0, +1.0);
 2) HOWlish predicts whether each example is *not-wolf* or *wolf* (continuous prediction value between 0 and 1, respectively);